Multi-Antenna Jamming in Covert Communication: AN Transmission and detection Strategies for Antennas at Bob

-In the simulation results, one can observe several interesting insights.
-The first is that when $M<N$, choosing the strategy that fixes $\b{c}$ to be the MRC and optimize only on $\b{v}$ performs very well compared to the global optimization.
-On the other hand when $M>N$, it is better to choose the strategy which fixes $\b{v}$ to be in the direction of Willie and optimize only on $\b{c}$.
-This can be explained by the number DoF which are left for the optimization.
+One can observe several interesting insights from the simulation results.
+The first is that when $M<N$, choosing the strategy that fixes $\b{c}$ to be the MRC and optimizing only on $\b{v}$ (Corollary \ref{cor-sub-optimal v for c=MRC}) performs very well compared to the optimal solution of \ref{equ-maximization problem of the jammer for general projection reduced to single direction}.
+On the other hand, when $M>N$, it is better to choose the strategy which fixes $\b{v}$ to be in the direction of Willie and optimize only on $\b{c}$ (Corollary \ref{cor-sub-optimal c for v=to Willie}).
+This can be explained by the number of DoF which are left for the optimization.
 That is, for example, when $M<N$ and we fix $\b{c}$ we are left with $N$ variables in the optimization problem which can provide a more accurate search for the optimum.
-A piece of additional evidence for that is the fact that the two curved unite when $M=N$.
+A piece of additional evidence for that is the fact that the two curves unite when $M=N$.

-The second observation is that as $\sigma$ grows, i.e., the "bad" noise is increasing which we may refer it to low SNR situation, the sub-optimal schemes, with the exception of the AN cancelation scheme, coincide with the optimal SNR making them asymptotically optimal schemes.
+The second observation is that as $\sigma$ grows (low SNR scenario), consistent to Corollary \ref{cor-optimal solution for large sigma}, the sub-optimal schemes, with the exception of the AN cancelation scheme, coincide with the optimal SNR making them asymptotically optimal schemes.

 Finally, one can observe that the strategy of canceling the AN is always worse than MRC or directing the noise towards Willie.
-The reason lies in the fact that once the AN is canceled, the inner products in the numerator are restricted to lie only in the specific null-space of Bob (as can be seen in equations \eqref{equ-MRC restricted to null space Q} and \eqref{equ-To Willie restricted to null space Q'}).
+The reason lies in the fact that once the AN is canceled, the inner products in the numerator are restricted to be only in the specific null-space of Bob (as can be seen in equations \eqref{equ-MRC restricted to null-space Q} and \eqref{equ-To Willie restricted to null-space Q'}).
 This evidently, restricts much the SNR value as the figures depict.
-Moreover, even when $\sigma->\infty$ this restriction remains and thus there is no conversion to the optimal SNR.
+Moreover, even when $\sigma\rightarrow\infty$ this restriction remains and thus there is no convergence to the optimal SNR.